MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Azure policies

-Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc virtual machines to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.
+Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc VMs to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.
 Here are some key checks for Azure Stack HCI environment:

 - Host and VM networking should be protected.
 - Encrypted volumes should be implemented.